dainst/chronontology-backend/README.md

 ## Using the server

-Execution of the main method starts an embedded jetty server listening on 0.0.0.0:4567.
+Execution of the main method starts an embedded jetty server.

-A file system based datastore is used as the primary datastore.
-It is is assumed to be located at datastore/ relative to the current working directory from which you started the main.
-However, by specifying an alternative path as command line argument, the specified folder gets used as datastore.

-Elasticsearch is used as the connected datastore.
-So make sure you have an elasticSearch instance running with the following settings:

-  cluster name : elasticsearch
-  index name : jeremy
-  type name : period
+The application uses two datastores.
+The main datastore is file system based.
+The connected datastore is an elastisearch instance.

+At startup, the application reads the properties from

+  config.properties

+Make sure you revise the settings before startup!

+A type mapping for every type used is needed, so make sure you didn't forget to add the mapping to the period type!

   type mapping : src/main/resources/mapping.json

-Make sure you didn't forget to add the mapping to the period type!

 ### POST /period/:id